fbpx

 Block Play Alongside Small World Resources

 Decisions you make about how you organise and arrange your classroom will have a big impact on the quality of the learning that occurs there.
 Well organised, well planned provision areas provide meaningful opportunities for independent exploration, effective interactions and focussed teaching.
-Some areas of provision and collections of resources are most effective when used in relation to others.
+At this time of year, a focus on the prime areas is crucial, so ensuring that your provision supports the learning and development within the prime areas is key.
+Some areas of provision and collections of resources are most effective when used in relation to others and can effectively support the teaching and learning of the prime areas particularly communication and language.
 One good example of this is the small world and block area.

 So, what would this look like and how might it be organised?